Skip to content

 This is optional — the smoke flow above does not need it.

-The profile declares two parameters: IMAGE (defaults to docker.io/library/claude-code:latest) and PROMPT (required).
+The blueprint declares two parameters: IMAGE (defaults to docker.io/library/claude-code:latest) and PROMPT (required).
 Its tty.onInit runs claude --print "${PROMPT}" && exit, so the attach loop closes after the prompt's reply prints. spec.cell.autoDelete: true then deletes the materialized cell — no --rm flag required.

 Run it:

-sudo kuke run -p claude-code \
+sudo kuke run --from-blueprint claude-code \

 --param PROMPT="explain the kukeon architecture in one sentence"

-sudo kuke run -p claude-code \
+sudo kuke run --from-blueprint claude-code \

 --param IMAGE=docker.io/library/claude-code:2026-05-14 \